-Our Contribution.
 In this paper we analyze the strategic game associated with vote recounting.
-In our model, there are two players: the attacker, who modifies some of the votes in order to make his preferred candidate p the election winner, and the defender, who observes the attacker's actions and tries to restore the correct outcome (or, more broadly, to ensure that a candidate who is better than p wins the election) by means of recounting some of the votes.
+In our model, there are two players: the attacker, who modifies some of the votes in order to make his preferred candidate p the election winner, and the defender, who observes the attacker's actions and tries to restore the correct outcome (or, more broadly, to achieve the best possible outcome from the voters' perspective, given the attacker's actions) by means of recounting some of the votes.
 We assume that the set of voters is partitioned into electoral districts, and both the defender and the attacker make their choices at the level of districts rather than individual votes.
-The attacker selects a subset of at most $B_A$ districts and changes the vote counts in the selected districts, and the defender can then restore the vote counts in at most $B_D$ districts to their original values.
-We assume that both players have full information about the true votes and each other's budgets, and the defender can observe the attacker's actions.
-While the full information assumption is not entirely realistic, we note that in a district-based model both parties only need to know the vote counts in each district rather than individual votes, and one can get fairly accurate district-level information from independent polls.
-Also, verifying whether the votes in a district have been tampered with is possible using risk-limiting audits Lindeman and Stark [2012]; Schürmann [2016].
+The attacker selects a subset of at most B_A districts and changes the vote counts in the selected districts, and the defender can then restore the vote counts in at most $B{\mathcal{D}}$ districts to their original values.
+To capture the fact that not all districts are equally easy to manipulate, we assume that for each district the attacker is given a bound on the number of votes that he is able to change: e.g., some districts may be non-manipulable, while in other districts the votes may be changed arbitrarily.
+Both players are assumed to have full information about the true votes and each other's budgets, and the defender can observe the attacker's actions.
+While the full information assumption is not entirely realistic, we note that in a district-based model both players only need to know the aggregate vote counts in each district rather than individual votes, and one can get fairly accurate district-level information from independent polls.
+Also, verifying whether the votes in a district have been tampered with is possible using risk-limiting audits [Lindeman and Stark, 2012, Schürmann, 2016].